chat-x509/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 The intended application for the key is indicated in the keyUsage certificate extension; see {{Section 4.2.1.3 of RFC5280}}.
-If the `keyUsage` extension is present in a certificate that indicates `id-alg-ml-kem-*` in the `SubjectPublicKeyInfo`, then `keyEncipherment` MUST be the only key usage set.
+If the `keyUsage` extension is present, then `keyEncipherement` MUST be the only key usage set for certificates that indicate `id-alg-ml-kem-*` in `SubjectPublicKeyInfo`.

 # Private Key Format {#priv-key}